bucket4j/bucket4j/README.markdown

 The plans to the future release 2.0.0
 -------------------------------------
-The version 2.0.0 will be released in september 2016 with following new features and enhancements:
+The version 2.0.0 will be released in January 2017 with following new features and enhancements:
 * Support for JDBC compliant databases having "SELECT FOR UPDATE" feature.
 [Design completed]
 * Pluggable statistics collection with several built-in implementations, including the most popular monitoring library [Metrics Core](http://metrics.dropwizard.io/3.1.0/manual/core/).
 [In progress]
 * Possibility to warmup from cold state (similar to Guava-RateLimiter).
 [Done]